Top AI Models December 2025

 USAMO25 (United States of America Mathematical Olympiad): The premier national math olympiad in the US.
 It is a highly selective, proof-based exam for the top performers from the AIME.
 The USAMO is a key step in selecting the U.S. team for the International Mathematical Olympiad (IMO).

 HMMT25 (Harvard-MIT Mathematics Tournament): A challenging and popular competition run by students from Harvard and MIT.
-It occurs twice a year (February at MIT, November at Harvard) and includes a mix of individual and team-based rounds, attracting top students from around the world.
+It occurs twice a year (February at MIT, December at Harvard) and includes a mix of individual and team-based rounds, attracting top students from around the world.

 These competitions, along with others, have recently been used as benchmarks to test the capabilities of advanced AI models.